| | Top Act 2 | | Scene 1 | | A wood Three groups of witches appear one after the other amid thunder and lightning.

 The man who was prophesied king

-will soon fall lifeless. | Scene 3 | A park.
+| | Scene 3 | | A park.
 In the distance is Macbeth's castle.
+Two groups of assassins enter from several directions.

-I. Who commanded you to join us?
+| | ASSASSINS: I. Who commanded you to join us?

 II.
 It was Macbeth.